Allansford

 Allansford shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate is 17.1%, significantly lower than Victoria's average of 33.4%.
+The area has university qualification rates of 17.1%, significantly lower than the Victorian average of 33.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 40.6% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (29.5%).
-Educational participation is high, with 28.2% of residents currently enrolled in formal education, comprising 11.1% in primary, 8.7% in secondary, and 1.7% in tertiary education.
+Trade and technical skills are prominent, with 40.6% of residents aged 15+ holding vocational credentials – advanced diplomas (11.1%) and certificates (29.5%).

-Educational participation is notably high, with 28.2% of residents currently enrolled in formal education.
+Educational participation is high, with 28.2% of residents currently enrolled in formal education.
 This includes 11.1% in primary education, 8.7% in secondary education, and 1.7% pursuing tertiary education.

 Frequently Asked Questions - Education